YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In addition, once a strip scar exists, future donor planning becomes more complicated.
 Yes, FUE can sometimes later be used around or into a scar for camouflage in specific cases, but I would not take this to mean that the original problem disappears.
 It simply means later surgery may be used to improve a permanent mark that the first surgery created.

-This is part of the arguments patients hear quite often, and sometimes it is presented too attractively.
+Patients hear this argument quite often, and sometimes it is presented too attractively.

 Yes, avoiding shaving can be useful in certain situations.
 Some patients value privacy strongly.
 Some women may prefer to avoid large visible shaved areas.
 Some men do not want people around them to notice surgery immediately.